JDRedding/Domain-papers/README.md

 - **Evolution** — allowing mature works to branch into independent projects.
 - **Continuity** — preserving the lineage of ideas, even after extraction.

-This makes the repository valuable not only for active researchers but also for future collaborators who want to understand how concepts emerged, interacted, and transformed over time.
+This makes the repository valuable not only for active researchers but also for future users who want to understand how concepts emerged, interacted, and transformed over time.

 ---

 ## Intended Use
-This library is meant for active researchers, collaborators, and future contributors who want to engage with the evolving body of work.
+This library is meant for active researchers, collaborators, and future users who want to engage with the evolving body of work.
 It provides:

 - A **centralized home** for ongoing research.
 - A **transparent view** into the development of ideas over time.